Rebuild Wheel Cylinders

 Article by Mark Trotta

 After decades of use, the rubber cups in brake wheel cylinders wear out, and when brake fluid starts to leak, it drips down onto the drum and brake shoes, ruining the shoes and diminishing stopping power.
-As the system gradually loses fluid, a complete loss of braking is probable.
+As the system gradually loses fluid, a complete loss of braking is possible.

 wheel cylinder rebuild